 Apparently, these delicate butterflies memorize locations of their preferred flowers on which they feed and plan the most efficient route by which to visit their nectar and pollen sources.
-I observed this behavior last summer in my Florida garden.
-I planted various flowers in containers along the wooden pool deck in the back yard.
+I observed this behavior one summer in my Florida garden.
+I planted various flowers in containers along the wooden pool deck in the backyard.
 The butterflies’ roost was located in an oak tree about 75 feet away.
 Each morning, around 10:00, they would leave the roost and fly toward my garden.
 They began feeding on Mexican sunflowers planted along the south side of the deck and then moved north visiting each container of flowers in the order they were placed on the deck.
 They ended up feeding on the zinnias, which were planted in rows, traveling down the row of flowers.
 From there they flew out into the fields nearby where Maypop (Passiflora incarnata) and Corkystem Passionflower (Passiflora suberosa) grew wild.

 A few hours before eclosion (emergence from chrysalis), females release a pheromone that attracts males.
 As a female gets ready to emerge from her chrysalis, males will begin to swarm around her, jostling and flapping wings to push each other aside.
 The winner of this scuffle mates with the female before allowing her time to expand and dry her wings.
 The male passes a nutrient-rich spermatophore to the female which reduces her attractiveness to future mates.
 Apparently, this mating behavior, referred to as ‘pupal rape‘, is beneficial to the survival of the species by allowing the female to go straight to laying eggs, not having to exhaust energy in ritualistic mating practices.